MelloMantra/rgp-fileRepo/README.txt

 -------------------------------------------------------------

 To play any game, simply open the RGP Navigator and let it guide you through choosing a game.
-There is one exception to this, and that is regarding GBA/GBC games.
-To open them, you must open them with VisualBoy.exe, located in the ""C:\Users\%username%\OneDrive - Chandler Unified School District
-#80\RetroGamePackage\Starter_Pack\Contents\emuStore\" filepath.
+The first time you try to run a game for each console, you will need to choose what app to open that filetype with.
+All you need to do on these initial occassions is scroll down and click "Look for an app on this PC" and navigate to the corresponding emulator shortcut (they will be in the same folder as the navigator program.)
-If you don't know what =the acronyms used in the Navigator mean, refer to the key below:
+If you don't know what the acronyms used in the Navigator mean, refer to the key below:

 NES: Nintendo Entertainment System (1985)